vcgarnica/MSE_FindR/README.md

 Example files pertaining to the minimum required information for major experimental designs are available within the Shiny application.
 Users are encouraged to download example files and familiarize themselves with the required information before proceeding with CSV input file assembly.

-The number of columns required for $\hat\sigma^2$ estimation differs between experimental designs (as it will be explained later).
-Consider a Latin square design, for example.
-In this design, the number of columns, rows, and treatments is equal and there is only one factor of interest under evaluation.
-Therefore, the CSV input file should contain at least the trial identifier number, treatment list, means, and post hoc test results columns.
+The number of columns required for $\hat\sigma^2$ estimation differs between experimental designs.
+For example, consider a Latin square design where the number of columns, rows, and treatments is equal and there is only one treatment factor under evaluation.
+The CSV input file should contain at least the trial identifier number, treatment list, means, and post hoc test results columns.

 For other one-way designs such as CRD or RCBD, the amount of information for $\hat\sigma^2$ estimation depends also on the number of replicates or blocks, which is not necessarily equal to the number of treatment levels.
-Therefore, compared to the Latin square design, the CSV input files for CRDs and RCBDs must include an additional column containing the number of replicates or blocks for each trial.
+Thus, compared to the Latin square design, the CSV input files for CRDs and RCBDs must include an additional column containing the number of replicates or blocks for each trial.

 Further information is required when estimating $\hat\sigma^2$ from trials with more complex experimental designs, such as two-way factorials or split-plot designs.
 In these scenarios, users are interested in obtaining $\hat\sigma^2$ for either factor A, B, or the interaction A × B.

-When the collection of scientific reports or studies are two-way factorial designs and contain only means and post hoc tests for a single factor, herein called factor A, users must include information concerning the **number of levels for the omitted factor**, herein called factor B. This is often the case when A × B interaction is not significant in a study and authors include means and post hoc test results for only one factor.
+When the collection of scientific reports or studies are arranged as a two-way factorial design and contain only means and post hoc tests for a single factor, herein called factor A, users must include information on factor A and the **number of levels for the omitted factor**, herein called factor B. This is often the case when A × B interaction is not significant in a study and authors include means and post hoc test results for only one factor.
 Conversely, in scenarios where users are interested in estimating $\hat\sigma^2$ for trials with significant A × B interaction and both means and post hoc results are reported, two columns respective to factors A and B should be included for all trials in the input CSV file.
+Check example files for more details.

-Basic knowledge about experimental designs shows that one-way designs (CDR and RCBD) and two-way factorials are structurally similar because there is only one error variance in ANOVA.
+One-way designs (CDR and RCBD) and two-way factorials are structurally similar because there is only one error variance in ANOVA.
 That is not the case with split-plot designs in which involve at least two error terms (see, [Montgomery, 2017](https://www.google.com/books/edition/Design_and_Analysis_of_Experiments/Py7bDgAAQBAJ?hl=en&gbpv=0)).
 Five distinct $\hat\sigma^2$ estimations could arise from split-plot designs, depending on the results and treatment structure of manuscripts at hand:

 When the A × B interaction is not significant: